Arabian Racing

 Horses

-Only purebred Arabian horses, registered with ARO are eligible to participate in Arabian races.
-All horses running in Arabian races must have been issued with a passport and be microchipped.
-Vaccination records need to be maintained and be up to date in accordance with the BHA Regulations for Arabian horseracing.
-Arabian horses are only able to begin their racing career in the UK from three years of age.
+Only Purebred Arabian (PA) horses, registered with ARO are eligible to participate in Arabian races in the UK.
+Arabian horses are issued with a passport, microchipped and vaccination records need to be up to date in accordance with the BHA Regulations.

 Trainers

-Existing ARO (legacy) trainers who wish to continue training only Purebred Arabian horses in 2022, should apply to ARO for a licence.
+Existing ARO trainers, who wish to continue training only Purebred Arabian horses in 2024, should apply to ARO for a licence.
 Licences must be renewed annually and are valid from 1st January to 31st December inclusive.
-Those wishing to apply for a BHA licence in 2022 will be assisted in this process and should contact the ARO office for further details.
+Those wishing to apply for a BHA license will be assisted in this process and should contact the ARO office for further details.

-New Purebred Arabian trainers wishing to train in 2021 should also apply to the ARO office and will use 2022 to work towards fulfilling all the requirements of the BHA licensing process for 2023.
+New Purebred Arabian trainers wishing to train should also apply to the ARO office to work towards fulfilling all the requirements of the BHA licensing process for 2024.

 Existing BHA licensed trainers (Flat and Combined) are able to train both Purebred Arabian (PA) and Thoroughbred horses from their current licensed premises.